-Name of RC Members Summary of Activities in 2021 Mr Yao Chih Matthias Mr Kok Chee Wai Mr Toh Teng Peow David Reviewed alignment of annual rewards and fixed remuneration for executives.
-Reviewed and approved fixed remuneration, total cash remuneration and total remuneration for executives.
-Reviewed peer group and benchmarking to determine remuneration competitiveness.
-Reviewed benchmarking of fees for Directors.
-Reviewed remuneration packages of employees in the Group which includes salary adjustments, bonus and long term incentives.
-Reviewed remuneration package of the Executive Chairman and CEO which includes salary, profit sharing bonus and long term incentive bonus.
-Reviewed and approved the preservation of performance shares / options for good leavers of the Company
+- Reviewed alignment of annual rewards and fixed remuneration for executives. - · Reviewed and approved fixed remuneration, total cash remuneration and total remuneration for executives. - · Reviewed peer group and benchmarking to determine remuneration competitiveness. - · Reviewed benchmarking of fees for Directors. - · Reviewed remuneration packages of employees in the Group which includes salary adjustments, bonus and long term incentives. - Reviewed remuneration package of the Executive Chairman and CEO which includes salary, profit sharing bonus and long term incentive bonus. - · Reviewed and approved the preservation of performance shares / options for good leavers of the Company.

-PRINCIPLE 7: LEVEL AND MIX OF REMUNERATION
+LEVEL AND MIX OF REMUNERATION